Our Master's of Science (Applied) - Nurse Practitioner is the program for you if you are a licensed Nurse interested in becoming a Nurse Practitioner

 Nurses licensed outside of Quebec must: 1) have nursing experience within a healthcare context in Canada; 2) have the capacity to be licensed as a nurse in Quebec; 3) be able to understand and communicate in French

-The language of instruction at McGill University is English.
-However, the Master of Science (Applied) in Nursing program includes mandatory clinical placements - “stages” - which will be completed in health care institutions where the ability to communicate proficiently in French is essential.
-Proficiency in French is necessary for students to effectively and safely work with and support patients and families.
+The language of instruction at McGill University is English, however, the Nurse Practitioner (NP) program of study includes mandatory clinical placements - which will be completed in Quebec health care institutions where the ability to communicate proficiently in French is essential.
+Proficiency in French is a requirement for NP students to effectively and safely work with the interdisciplinary teams and to support patients and families.
+The French proficiency exam of l’Office québécois de la langue française (OQLF) is part of OIIQ licensure and is administered according to the OIIQ French language requirement policies.

 Compulsory Immunization Requirement